 If you don’t establish metrics, you won’t be able to tell if your roadmap works.
 Any new CX initiative will yield results, but it’s important to understand whether it’s a positive result or not, and then what led to these results.
 Don’t forget that you can only manage what you can measure.
 Establishing benchmarks for your CX strategy is just as important.
 For example, what customer satisfaction score (CSS) or net promoter score (NPS) are you working towards?
 As you progress, you can revisit them and tweak your strategy as needed.

 As we mentioned in a previous article, “Customer value is everybody’s business”.
 Gone are the days when the marketing and sales teams worked separately, especially with the amount of powerful integrated software available.
 The more aligned your departments, the more beneficial it will be for your customers’ experience.
-More importantly, you need to have an open and scalable database that can incorporate new user behavior trends, which continually emerge.
+More importantly, you need to have an open and scalable database that can incorporate new user behavior trends.

 The right CX tools can be found in customer success platforms or product-led software.
 These integrate multiple channels and are also extremely scalable, so you won’t have to switch to another platform when your customer base grows.
 For example, FROGED integrates over 2,000 customer success apps.
-As a result, most of our customers have been able to maintain the apps they were already familiarized with, not to mention their database.
+As a result, most of our customers are able to maintain the apps they were already familiarized with.
 It’s also built around an intuitive and no-code interface, so you won’t need to spend any extra time training your staff.

-In conclusion, if you’re getting ready to draw up your CX roadmap it means you’ve understood that every single touchpoint is key to achieving sustainable business growth.
+If you’re getting ready to draw up your CX roadmap it means you’ve understood that every single touchpoint is key to achieving sustainable business growth.
 The first step toward developing a successful CX roadmap is to have a system to collect organic and genuine customer feedback.
-Product success platforms like FROGED (and there’s only one that we know of) now offer powerful and intuitive features to help you collect, analyze, and monitor customer feedback.
-Moreover, they provide a two-fold advantage: the method of gathering is genuine and more subtle than focus groups or interviews, and everyone in your company can have access to these insights.
-For example, product flows can be used to test the usability of your product and monitor the user experience at every stage of their consumer journey.
+Product Success Platforms like FROGED now offer powerful and intuitive features to help you collect, analyze, and monitor customer feedback.
+Moreover, they provide a two-fold advantage.
+First of all, the method of gathering is genuine and more subtle than focus groups or interviews.
+Secondly, everyone in your company can have access to these insights.
+For example, Product Flows can be used to test the usability of your product and monitor the user experience at every stage of their consumer journey.
 In parallel to focus groups or interviews, this is another organic and genuine way to gather customer feedback on your product.

-To learn more about how FROGED can support your business with sustainable growth, read our blog post on How FROGED promotes Product-Led Growth.
+To learn more about how FROGED supports your business with sustainable growth, read our blog post on How FROGED promotes Product-Led Growth.